You have decided to run your 5K personal best.

 What pace should your long run be for 5K?

-Your pace for lung runs used as preparation for the 5K race varies according to multiple factors such as the type of long runs that you will be doing, your current fitness level, experience, terrain, and weather conditions.
+Your pace for lung runs used as preparation for the 5K race varies.
+It depends on multiple factors such as the type of long runs that you will be doing, your current fitness level, experience, terrain, and weather conditions.

 In order to include long runs into your training plan for the 5K, it is important to predetermine the goal and purpose of the workout in order to determine the intensity and exertion that will be necessary for its performance.

-The goal of long runs for 5K is the development of aerobic capabilities that is achieved through long slow distance running.
+The goal of long runs for 5K is the development of aerobic capabilities that are achieved through long-distance running.